navattic.identify({ email: user.email })

-That feeling when a new Request for Proposal lands in your inbox can be a mix of excitement and dread.
-On one hand, it’s a new opportunity.
-On the other, it’s a mountain of work with no guarantee of a payoff.
-The default reaction for many sales teams is to dive right in, but chasing every RFP is a fast track to burnout and wasted resources.
-The most successful teams know that the secret to winning more is actually learning to say "no" more often.
+That feeling when a new Request for Proposal lands in your inbox?
+It's a mix of excitement and dread.
+On one hand, a new opportunity.
+On the other, a mountain of work with no guaranteed payoff.
+The default reaction is to chase everything, but that’s a fast track to burnout.
+The most successful teams know the secret: saying "no" more often.
 This guide is all about building that strategic muscle.
-We’ll give you a practical framework for how to decide on an RFP, helping you filter out the dead ends and focus your energy on the deals you can actually win.
+We’ll give you a practical framework to decide which RFPs are worth your time, helping you focus on the deals you can actually win.
+We'll also explain why you should evaluate Iris on RFP software to bring speed and intelligence to your process.

 Key Takeaways